Wheat Sector at a Glance

 The decades-long growth in per capita consumption came to an end in 1997 as changing consumer preferences, led by the adoption of low-carbohydrate diets, reduced per capita wheat consumption once again.
-Consumer interest in these diets spiked in the early 2000s, resulting in a sharp decline in bread consumption and, ultimately, per capita flour consumption.
+Consumer interest in these diets spiked in the early 2000s, resulting in a sharp decline in bread consumption and—ultimately—in per capita flour consumption.
 By 2005, per capita flour consumption had fallen to 134.4 pounds.
 As interest in low-carbohydrate diets abated, per capita use grew very modestly for the next 3 years.
-However, starting in 2008, rising consumer interest in gluten-free foods and renewed promotion of low-carbohydrate diets again served to put downward pressure on the per capita wheat food use figure.
-ERS estimates per capita wheat flour use at 131.8 pounds in 2017.
+However, starting in 2008, rising consumer interest in gluten-free foods and renewed promotion of low-carbohydrate diets again served to put downward pressure on the per capita wheat food-use figure.
+ERS estimates per capita wheat flour use at 131.1 pounds in 2019.

-Although the United States produces only about 7 percent of the world’s wheat, it is a major wheat exporter.
-While it recently ceded the dominant role in world wheat exports to Russia and the European Union, the United States routinely ranks among the top three global wheat exporters.
-Rising global populations and incomes, especially in developing countries, have encouraged the expansion of world wheat consumption and, concurrently, global wheat trade.
-Despite expanding global wheat trade, the U.S share of global wheat exports is currently moving lower, trending at around 16 percent for the 2018/19 international wheat marketing year (the international trade year for wheat is July-June).
+Although the United States produces only about 6-7 percent of the world’s wheat, it is a major wheat exporter.
+Although it recently ceded the dominant role in world wheat exports to Russia and the European Union, the United States routinely ranks among the top three global wheat exporters.
+Rising global populations and incomes, especially in low- and middle-income countries, have encouraged the expansion of world wheat consumption and—concurrently—global wheat trade.
+Despite expanding global wheat trade, the U.S share of global wheat exports is trending lower, estimated at around 12 percent for the 2021/22 wheat international trade year (July–June).

-U.S. imports of wheat grain, mostly from Canada, are small but have grown from less than 0.1 million metric tons in the 1970s to an average of 2.7 million metric tons over the last 10 years.
-Imports of wheat products consist mainly of pasta and noodles from Canada, the European Union, and Asia.
+U.S. imports of wheat grain, mostly from Canada, are small but have grown from less than 0.1 million metric tons in the 1970s to an average of 2.6 million metric tons over the last 10 years.
+Imports of wheat flour and products have averaged nearly 1 million metric tons annually over the last 10 years.
+Wheat-product imports consist mainly of pasta and noodles from Canada, the European Union, and Asia.
 Historical data for U.S. wheat imports and exports are available from USDA's Foreign Agricultural Service (FAS) at Global Agricultural Trade System (GATS).

 Methods of estimating U.S. wheat imports and exports by class are outlined here: Wheat by Class Trade Estimation Methods

-Since 2000, the United States, the European Union, Canada, Australia, Argentina, and the former Soviet Union (including the three major wheat exporters Russia, Ukraine, and Kazakhstan) have accounted for an average of about 90 percent of world wheat exports.
+Since 2000, the United States, the European Union, Canada, Australia, Argentina, and the former Soviet Union (including the three major wheat exporters Russia, Ukraine, and Kazakhstan) have accounted for an average of 90 percent of world wheat exports.
 Prior to 2000, these exporters combined to represent 95 percent or more of world wheat exports.
-However in in the last 10 years, the combined share of major exporters as begun to decline and numerous minor wheat-exporting countries have grown to account for an increasing share of global wheat exports (see “Rest of World” in the chart above).

-While a handful of nations dominate wheat exports, there are numerous wheat-importing countries.
+Although a handful of nations dominate wheat exports, there are numerous wheat-importing countries.
 Most wheat is imported by developing countries with limited production potential.
-Wheat is a staple food in many low- and middle-income countries and rising populations in various parts of the developing world have combined with strong economic growth to increase demand for both milling-quality and feed wheat.
-Most of these countries have limited ability to expand wheat production, which increases global demand for wheat imports.
-The largest growth markets for wheat imports include Africa, both North (Egypt, Algeria, and Morocco) and Sub-Saharan (Ethiopia, Kenya, Nigeria, South Africa, and Sudan), the Middle East (Iran, Jordan, Lebanon, Saudi Arabia, and Syria), and Southeast Asia (Indonesia, the Philippines, and Vietnam).
+Wheat is a staple food in many low- and middle-income countries and rising populations in various parts of the world have combined with strong economic growth to increase demand for both milling-quality and feed wheat.
+Most of these countries have limited abilities to expand wheat production, which increases global demand for wheat imports.
+The largest growth markets for wheat imports include Africa—both North (Egypt, Algeria, and Morocco) and Sub-Saharan (Ethiopia, Kenya, Nigeria, South Africa, and Sudan)—the Middle East (Iran, Jordan, Lebanon, Saudi Arabia, and Syria), and Southeast Asia (Indonesia, the Philippines, and Vietnam).